robuedi/properties-api/README.md

 This project is the backend API for a properties renting app

 ## Project's objectives:
-- use of the Scramble library that automatically generates the API documentation (more info about Scramble <a href="https://scramble.dedoc.co/">here</a>)
+- make use of the Scramble library that automatically generates the API documentation (more info about Scramble <a href="https://scramble.dedoc.co/">here</a>)
 - make use of JWT authentication (more info about JWT at this <a href="https://medium.com/@extio/understanding-json-web-tokens-jwt-a-secure-approach-to-web-authentication-f551e8d66deb">link</a>)

 ## Setup